East Asia School of Theology

-East Asia School of Theology (EAST; 东亞神学院) is a theological school established in Singapore by Campus Crusade for Christ International as a legal division of Cru Asia Ltd. in 1992, with the stated purpose of developing and equipping Christian leaders for evangelical duties in East Asia.
+East Asia School of Theology (EAST; 东亞神学院) is a theological school established in Singapore by Campus Crusade for Christ International as a legal division of Cru Asia Ltd. in 1992, with its stated mission to "develop and equip Christian leaders for the fulfilment of the Great Commission in East Asia and around the world."

 Academic programs

 The school offers academic programs at graduate diploma, bachelor's and master's degree levels.
 The accredited degree programs are: